simoore/timoshenko-fem/README.md

 # timoshenko-fem

-This project is a small example of codeing the finite element method.
+This project is a small example of coding the finite element method.
 The coded example is to determine the modal frequencies of a Timoshenko cantilever.

 <!--